nbrest/kamehouse/kamehouse-desktop/README.md

 - Press 'q' key to exit desktop app when the focus is set on the app

+- List all backgrounds with `kamehouse-desktop-list-all-backgrounds.sh`
-- List the backgrounds processed successfully and unsuccessfully with `list-kamehouse-desktop-processed-backgrounds.sh`
+- List the backgrounds processed successfully and unsuccessfully with `kamehouse-desktop-list-processed-backgrounds.sh`
+- List unprocessed backgrounds with `kamehouse-desktop-list-unprocessed-backgrounds.sh`
+- Clear the stats files with `kamehouse-desktop-clear-stats-files.sh`

 Use groot server manager to:
 - Start and stop the desktop app from kamehouse-ui/mobile